Participation in the Fund

 Do I have access to the information contained in my pension record?

-Contributions and Calculations
+Contributions and calculations

 If your participation commenced before 1983 the rate of accumulation is 2 % of your average PR rate for the first 30 years of service and 1% thereafter.
 If your participation commenced on or after 1 January 1983 the rate of accumulation is 1.5% for the first five years, 1.75% for the next five years, 2%for the next twenty-five years and 1% thereafter.
 The maximum accumulation rate attainable is 70%.
-(See UNJSPF Separation Booklet for further information.)
-What is Pensionable Remuneration Rate?
-Your pensionable remuneration (PR) is that part of your salary, reported in US dollars, that is used to calculate contributions due to the Fund and the amount of the benefit you will ultimately receive.

 How are my contributions to the UNJSPF calculated?